rapid7/insightconnect-plugins/plugins/proofpoint_tap/help.md

 # Version History

+* 4.1.8 - Include SDK 5.4.9 | Task - Use cutoff of 7 days for first query, use cutoff of 1 hours for subsequent queries
 * 4.1.7 - Include SDK 5.4.5 | Task - enforce query cutoff based on Proofpoint API max lookback | Task - toggle pagination when backfilling | Task - only store previous page of hashes.
 * 4.1.6 - Include SDK 5.4.4 which prevents any potential memory leaks | first task lookup should only be 1 hour unless override supplied.
 * 4.1.5 - Include SDK 5.4 which adds new task custom_config parameter.